 There is technically no minimum account size requirement at Modera.
 Due to its minimum fee requirements for its services, however, working with Modera may be more accessible to those with larger portfolios.
-Additionally, the firm states on its website that its services are designed for those with at least $2 million to invest.
+Additionally, the firm states that its services are designed for those with at least $2 million to invest.

 Services offered by Modera Wealth Management

 Modera Wealth Management splits its services into two broad categories: wealth management and portfolio management.
 Wealth management clients receive financial planning and consulting services, which can include business coaching or real estate services, along with discretionary- or non-discretionary asset management for all or a portion of their portfolio.
 For clients who have chosen discretionary management, the firm may make trades on their behalf without getting approval for individual transactions.
 Clients can also choose standalone financial planning services.